Business Personal Property

 There are two types of Business Personal Property Returns:

-: You file this return through The Richland County Auditor’s Office.
+Business Personal Property Return: You file this return through The Richland County Auditor’s Office.
 This form pertains to businesses tied to professional or service type businesses.
-The taxpayer must file a return on or before April 30 of each year you own the business.
+The taxpayer must file a return on or before April 30th of each year you own the business.
 Contact number (803) 576-2620 or 576-2621.

-To determine what category you must file under, check the lists below:
+To determine what category you must file under, check the list below:

 Credit Agencies other than Banks